 The documents required by Section 2 of the form should be gathered together and then all should be passed to the Club Leader.

-If the applicant is a Club Leader then the Principal handles as if he is the Club Leader in this instance.
+If the applicant is a Club Leader then the Head of Association handles as if he is the Club Leader in this instance.

 2. The Club Leader checks the certificates provided and writes on the form in section 2 details of the certificates that have been presented.
 The Club Leader also takes copies of these which should be retained as part of a possible verification procedure should the need arise.
 The original certificates can then be returned to the applicant.

-If the DBS Check at Section 3 on the Form is not needed then it's just Form P-2 that the Club Leaders sends to the Principal of the Association who will follow Step 3.
+If the DBS Check at Section 3 on the Form is not needed then it's just Form P-2 that the Club Leaders sends to the Head of Association of the Association who will follow Step 3.
 Whether the DBS Check is needed is covered in the next item B. "Is DBS required?"

 3. Permission will be granted as the Head of Association sees fit and record on it any restrictions.